Emerge-Lab/gpudrive/README.md

   docker pull ghcr.io/emerge-lab/gpudrive:latest
   ```

-After pulling the image, you can create and run a new container using the `--gpus all` flag (omit this flag if your system does not have a GPU, in that case the sim will still be built but can only be run on CPU).
-However, currently cpu version in docker is not working (To be fixed soon).
+After pulling the image, you can create and run a new container using the `--gpus all` flag.
+Currently cpu version in docker is not working (To be fixed soon).
 This command will create a new container named `gpudrive_container`:
   ```bash
   docker run --gpus all -it --name gpudrive_container ghcr.io/emerge-lab/gpudrive:latest
   ```